Lumber and Hardwood Weight Calculator

 How to Estimate How Much Wood Weighs

 The weight of wood varies by the species of wood and the moisture content of the lumber.
-Green lumber will weigh significantly more than kiln dried boards due to its higher density.
+Green lumber will weigh significantly more than kiln-dried boards due to its higher density and water content.

 Find Wood Density

-To find how much wood weighs start by finding the density of the wood.
-Use the wood density chart below to find the density for different species of wood.
+To find how much wood weighs, start by finding the density of the wood.
+Use the wood density chart below to find the approximate density for different species of wood.

 Find Wood Volume

-Once you have the density of the wood you need to find the volume of the wood in cubic feet or cubic meters.
+Once you have the density of the wood, find the volume of the wood in cubic feet or cubic meters.
 If you know the board footage of the lumber, divide it by 12 to find the volume in cubic feet.
 Our board footage calculator can help find the volume of your wood in board feet.

 You can also calculate the volume of lumber by measuring the length, width, and thickness in inches and multiplying them together.
 This will get the volume in cubic inches.
 Divide the volume in cubic inches by 1,728 to find the volume in cubic feet.
-Out cubic inches to cubic feet conversion utility can help with this.
+Our cubic inches to cubic feet conversion calculator can help with this.

 For plywood, learn how to estimate the weight of plywood panels.